EchoVessel Runtime Interactions & Memory Flows

 • GET /api/admin/persona

-• POST /api/admin/persona
+• POST /api/admin/persona (rejects legacy keys with 422)

 • onboarding · bootstrap-from-material